 Introduction: States, consumption and managing religions

-Bryan S. Turner, Adam Possamai, Jack BARBALET
+Bryan S. Turner, Adam Possamai, Jack Barbalet

-Research output: Chapter in book/report/conference proceedingForeword/postscript
+Research output: Chapter in book/report/conference proceedingChapterpeer-review

 6 Citations (Scopus)